ucb-rit/savio-training-intro-fall-2020/intro.md

 Some common paradigms are:

- - one node, many CPUS
+ - 1 node, many CPUS
-   - openMP/threaded jobs - one task, *c* CPUs for the task
+   - openMP/threaded jobs - 1 task, *c* CPUs for the task
-   - Python/R/GNU parallel - many tasks, one per CPU at any given time
+   - Python/R/GNU parallel - many tasks, 1 per CPU at any given time
  - many nodes, many CPUs
-   - MPI jobs that use one CPU per task for each of *n* tasks, spread across multiple nodes
+   - MPI jobs that use 1 CPU per task for each of *n* tasks, spread across multiple nodes
-   - Python/R/GNU parallel - many tasks, one per CPU at any given time
+   - Python/R/GNU parallel - many tasks, 1 per CPU at any given time
  - hybrid jobs that use *c* CPUs for each of *n* tasks
    - e.g., MPI+threaded code